FAIR Local Search Guide

 Start with Santa Fe and New Mexico routing

-Santa Fe appraisal searches often blend fine art, antiques, regional material, gallery records, estate contents, insurance documentation, donor files, advisors, and out-of-state owners.
-Use the Santa Fe directory filter first, then widen to New Mexico when the local shortlist does not clearly match the object category or report purpose.
+Santa Fe appraisal searches often blend fine art, antiques, regional material, gallery records, estate contents, insurance documentation, donor files, advisers, and out-of-state owners.
+Use the Santa Fe filter first, then widen to New Mexico when the local shortlist does not clearly match the object category or report purpose.

 • Open the Santa Fe directory filter when the assignment needs local inspection, estate access, nearby documentation, gallery context, or regional collection knowledge.